LeonidBystrykh/Measures_of_CH/README.md

 Dr. Leonid Bystrykh
 l.bystrykh@umcg.nl, l.bystrykh@rug.nl

 Currently we upload the script, which illustrates how we made all figures in the manuscript.
-This is in *all_figures.R*.
+This is in *All_figures.R*.

-To explain better what is shown in the fig1A we made one extra script *fig1A_only.R*.
+To explain better what is shown in the fig1A we made one extra script *Figure 1A.R*.

+What if we change a threshold for the Ich is illustrated in *Ich_thresholds*

-The replication of the regression modelling results is given in the python script
+The replication of the regression modelling results is given in the python script *Sim_iterations*

+Note that each script is in two formats, one is script only, other is presentation format (pdf or html)